 While we do have animals on the farms, this is not a petting zoo.
 Do not feed or pet the animals.

-Our livestock (including Julie the Mule, Ernest the Donkey, Fitzgerald & Ford the Oxen, Jed & Ferdinand the Rams, Bud the Bull, June the Cow, Blanche the Pig, and the sheep flock) receive straw beds to bundle down in.
+Our livestock (including Julie the Mule, Ernest the Donkey, Fitzgerald & Ford the Oxen, Jed & Ferdinand the Rams, Bud the Bull, June the Cow, Blanche the Sow, Daniel and Horace the Boars, and the sheep flock) receive straw beds to bundle down in.
 We give them extra hay to help with the extra calories for their bodies to produce the needed body heat, and we supply them with water heaters in each trough to keep their water from freezing.

 Our poultry (chickens and turkeys) are still given as much food as they can eat and are under heat lamps in their coops when they are put away for the evenings.
 We have a heated base that their water sit on to prevent those from freezing as well.

-Our animals are kept warm, happy, and well cared for all year round, especially during the winter.
+Our animals are kept warm, happy, and well cared for all year round.
 Bundle up and come say hello!